Alfredo Gutiérrez Ortiz Mena: Early life and education

-Private Legal Practice 1995–2008
+Alfredo Gutiérrez Ortiz Mena was born in Cuernavaca, Morelos, in 1969.
+He holds a Bachelor of Laws degree from the National Autonomous University of Mexico (UNAM) and a Master of Laws degree from Harvard Law School.

+Private legal practice (1995–2008)

-Prior to joining the public sector, Alfredo Gutiérrez Ortiz Mena gained extensive experience in both national and international law firms.
-During this period, he worked at prominent firms such as Covington & Burling LLP, Ortiz, Sainz y Tron S.C., Holland & Knight-Gallastegui y Lozano S.C., and White & Case S.C.
-His specialization focused on tax law, international trade, and administrative and tax litigation.
-This experience provided him with in-depth knowledge of tax and trade regulation, which he later applied in his roles within public administration.
-During this time, he advised domestic and international clients on transnational tax disputes and regulatory compliance.
+Before entering public service, Gutiérrez Ortiz Mena worked in private legal practice from 1995 to 2008.
+He held positions at firms including Covington & Burling LLP, Ortiz, Sainz y Tron S.C., Holland & Knight-Gallastegui y Lozano S.C., and White & Case S.C.
+His practice focused on tax law, international trade, and administrative and tax litigation.